Vickers Type 161: Development

 The pilot and gun were housed in a metal monocoque nacelle mounted to the underside of the upper wing, leaving a gap below.
 The pilot's cockpit was offset to port with the gun to his right, its breech accessible.
 The Bristol Jupiter VIIF was installed with its cylinders in line with the rear edge of the upper wing, supported by two pairs of struts to the lower wing spars and driving a four-blade propeller.
 This had an unusual ring fairing that rotated with it and matched the engine cowling in diameter.
 Aft, and without a break, a fuselage-like fairing ran rearwards, narrowing to the tail.
 This structure was stabilized on each side by a pair of struts to the upper and lower booms.
 A split-axle undercarriage had legs to the fuselage and, rearwards, to the forward wing spar, with a strut between their upper joints.

 The Type 161 flew for the first time on 21 January 1931.
 Further flight trials produced some modifications, largely to improve yaw stability.
 The rudder was broadened and rounded at the top, and small fins were added above and below the tailplane at the boom mounting point.
 There were also alterations to the geometry and gearing of the elevator trim tabs: it has been suggested that the Type 161 may have been the first aircraft to have had inflight adjustable elevator trims.
 In September 1931 it went to RAF Martlesham Heath for trials, where no serious problems emerged and pilot's reports were positive.
 The gun-firing tests went well, with no detriment to airframe or performance.
 Despite that, neither the Type 161 or its competitor the Westland C.O.W.
-Gun Fighter were ordered and no more was heard of the aerial COW gun.
+Gun Fighter were ordered and there was no further development of the COW gun for air to air use.